FujiHaruka/dlint/README.md

 ### `.rules.<layer_name>`

 Set array of dependency rules applied to the layer specified by the name.
 The rule form is `allow: <target>` or `disallow: <target>`.
-Some targets needs `on` field.
-A next rule overrides previous rule.
+Some targets requires `on` field.
+A next rule overrides previous rules.

 Example: